Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 Manchester Metropolitan University hosts the annual Manchester Writing Competition, offering prizes for both fiction and poetry.
 The competitions are open to both new and established writers and there are some significant prizes to be won, with both offering £10,000 to their respective winners.

-Poets & Players, who are known for their programming of poets and musicians at the Whitworth Art Gallery, also host a yearly poetry competition, with past judges including Jackie Kay, Pascale Petit, and Jacob Polley.
+Poets & Players, who are known for their programming of poets and musicians at Anthony Burgess Foundation, also host a yearly poetry competition, with past judges including Jackie Kay, Pascale Petit, and Jacob Polley.
 The winner of the competition receives a cash reward and the chance to read their poem at a Poets & Players event.

 Although not based in Manchester, New Writing North supports writing and reading in the north of England.
 The Northern Writers’ Awards were founded in 2000 and invites writers from across the north of England to submit their unpublished work-in-progress for judging.
 The scope for the awards is broad, so it’s worth checking to see if your chosen practice fits the bill.